quicwg/base-drafts/draft-ietf-quic-transport.md

 ### PADDING Frames Consume Congestion Window

 Packets containing PADDING frames are considered to be in flight for congestion control purposes {{QUIC-RECOVERY}}.
-Sending only PADDING frames might cause the sender to become limited by the congestion controller with no acknowledgments forthcoming from the receiver.
-Therefore, a sender SHOULD ensure that other frames are sent periodically in addition to PADDING frames to elicit acknowledgments from the receiver.
+Packets containing only PADDING frames therefore consume congestion window but do not generate acknowledgments that will open the congestion window.
+To avoid a deadlock, a sender SHOULD ensure that other frames are sent periodically in addition to PADDING frames to elicit acknowledgments from the receiver.